Calibrated Mechanism Design: Omitted proofs from

 Let $\eoccup_{\stratb}^{T,1},\eoccup_{\stratb}^{T,2}\in\Delta(\Alloc\times\Types\times\hat\Types\times\States\times\Beliefs)$ denote the analogue of the occupation measures in Equations \ref{eq:occup-1} and \ref{eq:occup-2} corresponding to \stratb, extended to account for the agent's reports.
 Below, the notation $\hat\Types$ signifies those are the agent's reports.
 In what follows, recalling that the belief system depends only on the reported history and not the type history is useful. \autoref{eq:undetectable} implies that for all measurable subsets $\tilde\Delta$ of \Beliefs,

 The first equality uses the definition of undetectability, the second uses that all the terms depend only on the reported history, the third uses that \strat\ and \stratb\ induce the same distribution over states, reports, and allocations, and the last is the definition of the occupation measure induced by \strat.
-In words, the marginal of $\eoccup_{\stratb}^{T,1}$ over states, beliefs, reports, and allocations, $\eoccup_{\stratb,\States\Delta\hat\Types\Alloc}^{T,1}$ coincides with $\eoccup_{\strat}^{T,1}$.
+In words, the marginal of $\eoccup_{\stratb}^{T,1}$ over allocations, reports, states, and beliefs, $\eoccup_{\stratb,\Alloc\hat\Types\States\Delta}^{T,1}$ coincides with $\eoccup_{\strat}^{T,1}$.

 We now show that $\eoccup_{\stratb}^{T,1}$ and $\eoccup_{\stratb}^{T,2}$ have a convergent subsequence with limit $\eoccup_{\stratb}\in\Delta(\Alloc\times\Types\times\hat\Types\times\States\times\Beliefs)$ that admits the following decomposition: where $\pay(\alloc,\type,\belief)$ is the linear extension of $\pay(\alloc,\type,\cdot)$.